 What is an autolyse?

 Combine the flour and water in a bowl and gently mix for 1-2 minutes.
-Once the ingredients are evenly distributed, leave, cover (optional) and rest for 20-40 minutes.
+Once the ingredients are evenly distributed, cover the bowl and leave it to rest for at least 15 minutes.

 What stage of bread making should I autolyse?